FREQUENTLY ASKED QUESTIONS

 It sounds great, but my child has never been away from home for an extended period of time.
 How do we know if we are ready?

 Several of our campers’ first overnight experience is at Camp Hope.
 Our Camp Directors and Buddies understand what a milestone this is!
-During the application process the Camp Director will contact you to discuss your child’s readiness for camp.
+During the application process, the Camp Director will contact you to discuss your child’s readiness for camp.
 Our first priority is your child’s welfare both emotionally and physically.
-The Camp Director will never talk you into something you are not comfortable with.
+This initial interview will also ensure that we can provide the volunteer with the right skills and personality to meet your child’s specific needs.
+Our goal is to provide a safe and fun environment for each camper.

-During camp week the Camp Nurse and Camp Director are in contact with many of our families as situations arise and more information may be needed regarding a camper.
+During camp week, the Camp Nurse and Camp Director contact families if situations arise or if more information may be needed regarding a camper.
 At any time you may call the Camp Director regarding your child.
 We ask, however, that you do not visit your child during the week.
-This can be disruptive to the camper and the separation at the end of a visit can be difficult.
+This can disrupt the camper, and separating at the end of a visit can be difficult.

 Who are the campers?

-Camp Hope accepts 22-24 campers for each of its one week sessions.
-Persons of varying disability and functionality are encouraged to apply.
+Camp Hope accepts 22-24 campers for each of its one-week sessions.
+We welcome a diverse range of disabilities.
 Typical camper disabilities include, but are not limited to, the following: Down Syndrome, autism, cerebral palsy, spina bifida, ADHD, muscular dystrophy, secondary emotional disorder, intellectual disability, deaf/hearing impaired, blind/visually impaired.
 Camp Hope is not a medical camp and cannot accommodate significant medical challenges.

 Please tell me more about the camp staff.